slawekradzyminski/awesome-testing.com/_posts/2024-12-08-from-live-suggestions.md

 - **Providing suggestions across the entire file**: Instead of limiting suggestions to the mouse cursor's position, competitors offer context-aware recommendations for the whole file.
 This enhances productivity by speeding up repetitive tasks.

-- **Designing new IDEs for seamless integration**: Building a dedicated IDE from scratch helps resolve many UX issues that arise when Copilot competes with an IDE’s built-in autocomplete functionality.
+- **Designing new IDEs for seamless integration**: Building a dedicated IDE from scratch helps resolve many UX issues that arise when Copilot competes with an IDE's built-in autocomplete functionality.

 While using live suggestions it is important to have these things in mind:

-- **Your code is exposed to the LLM**: Even if you don’t apply suggestions or use chat features, your code is still shared with a third party.
+- **Your code is exposed to the LLM**: Even if you don't apply suggestions or use chat features, your code is still shared with a third party.
 Your IDE sends prompts to the LLM in real-time to generate suggestions.
-This means you cannot use tools like Copilot if you’re working on proprietary or sensitive code.
+This means you cannot use tools like Copilot if you're working on proprietary or sensitive code.
 It also means that at work you have to obtain approval from your manager before using these tools.

-- **Fast Inference is Crucial for User Experience**: The LLM powering “live” coding assistants must respond quickly to ensure a smooth user experience.
+- **Fast Inference is Crucial for User Experience**: The LLM powering "live" coding assistants must respond quickly to ensure a smooth user experience.
 Ideally, it should be as fast as the native autocomplete feature in the IDE.
 To achieve this, tools like Copilot often use smaller, less computationally intensive models compared to those used in products like ChatGPT.
 For example, models designed for deep reasoning (such as OpenAI's `o1-family`) are too slow for this use case.

 - **Smart Models Can Be Expensive**: If your IDE extensions rely on an API key and use advanced models (e.g., GPT-4), you could rack up significant costs.
-It’s essential to monitor usage and configure settings wisely to avoid unexpectedly high bills.
+It's essential to monitor usage and configure settings wisely to avoid unexpectedly high bills.

-With this in mind, let’s explore and attempt to handcraft a prompt that an IDE coding assistant might use.
+With this in mind, let's explore and attempt to handcraft a prompt that an IDE coding assistant might use.

 > The user is a developer working on Python project called `personal-ai-assistant`.
 It is a simple RAG implementation that uses LLM and user-provided resources to answer questions.
 >